remicnrd/ml_cheatsheet/README.md

 # The Machine Learning cheatsheet

-A 5-pages only Machine Learning cheatsheet focusing on most popular algorithms procedures under the hood.
+A 5-pages only Machine Learning cheatsheet focusing on the most popular algorithms under the hood.

 Links
 -------